Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 ### Technical Challenges with Windup

-This section provides an overview of practical challenges due to actuator input limitations, especially in order to command tracking and disturbance suppression, and introduces the definition of integrator windup.
-Let us analyze the simulation result with the block diagram above to investigate the technical challenges of windup.
-The objective of this analysis is to evaluate the impact of the saturation block on the output performance.
+This section provides an overview of practical challenges due to actuator input limitations to command tracking and disturbance rejection and introduces the definition of integrator windup.
+The system depicted in the block diagram above is simulated to demonstrate two windup scenarios.
+The objective of this analysis is to evaluate the impact of the actuator limitation (modeled with the saturation block in the diagram) on the output performance.

-#### Command Tracking without/with Actuator Limitations
+#### Command Tracking with Actuator Limitations

-The simulation results are shown below, where two scenarios are compared: one “without saturation block (red line)” and one “with the saturation block (blue line)”.
+Command tracking simulation results are shown below, where two scenarios are compared: one “without saturation block" (red line) and one “with the saturation block" (blue line).
 Assume a step command of 1 is generated as a reference at 0.2 seconds and the plant has a known input saturation limit defined as `Limit = 10`.

 ```{image} images/Output-sat-c.svg
     :align: center